instill-ai/instill-core/charts/README.md

 ```

 #### Start creating a local Kubernetes cluster
+Note:
+- If you already have local Kubernetes cluster (using Docker Kubernetes enables, Minikube or Kind, etc), please skip this step
+- If you are using Docker Kubernetes enables, please run `make pull` to download all docker images
 ```bash
 # start creating Kubernetes cluster
 # kube=minikube or kube=kind is optional parameter, default is minikube